6. How do I sell carbon units?

 In England only, it is also possible to sell your carbon units to Government, as they are verified.
 If you would like to have the option to sell your carbon units to Government, you need to register with the WCC and enter a Woodland Carbon Guarantee auction, BEFORE you have started planting.
 Find out about the next auction here.

 Agree a price with a buyer and receive payment for your units.
 The price varies, depending upon the costs of creating and managing the woodland and the range of benefits that it provides.
-Within the UK, companies are paying between £7 and £20 /tCO2e for purchases of Pending Issuance Units.
-As only a small number of verified Woodland Carbon Units have been sold, we cannot yet say whether the price for these differs.
+See recent average carbon prices in the UK.

 Voluntary carbon units are not a VAT-able commodity, so you do not need to charge VAT.